gabriele-mastrapasqua/adventofcode2022/README.md

 # adventofcode2022
-Some Advent of code 2022 Solutions
+Some Advent of code 2022 Solutions in C# to learn the language!